 Download and add Badge and link to this page!
 Promote National Canine Fitness Month

 FitPAWS® founded Canine Fitness Month to bring awareness to the growing and preventable issue of canine obesity and sedentarism.
-They have been the leader in canine fitness for more than 10 years and in human fitness with their FitBALL®brand for 26 years.
+They have been the leader in canine fitness for more than 10 years.
 FitPAWS® is passionate about shining a light on the limited amount of movement that dogs are getting and enourage people to get out and move their mutts.
 They recently developed a certificate program for the very first Certified Canine Fitness Trainer Program with the University of Tennessee.
 The program provides Trainers, Vets, Behaviorists, and Physical Therapists expertise on equipment and methods to create good, effective canine fitness programs.
 The Registrar at National Day Calendar declared Canine Fitness Month to be every April beginning in 2017.

 There are over 1,200 national days.
 Don’t miss a single one.
 Celebrate Every Day with www.NationalDayCalendar.com